 Welcome to Reception

-Class Teacher: Miss Baum
+Class Teachers: Miss Baum

 This page will contain class newsletters, photos of interesting activities and useful links.

 The most recent updates will be sent to you through Schoop, please make sure that you have the app installed.

 Below are some of the exciting memories that children who are currently in Reception have experienced since starting school.